Size bias for one and all: Size bias and Palm distributions

-In the restrictive case $S=\mathbb{N}$, a measure $\zeta \in M$ corresponds naturally to the sequence $(z_1,z_2,\ldots) \in [0,\infty)^\infty$ with $z_i = \zeta(\{i\})$, the mass assigned by the measure to the location $i$ in the underlying space $S$, hence a random measure $\xi$ corresponds to a stochastic process $\BX=(X_1,X_2,\ldots)$ with values in $[0,\infty)^\infty$.
-In this restictive case and under this correspondence, with $s = i$, $\xi_s = \BX^{(i)}$ is the process $\BX$ biased by its $i$th coordinate $X_i$, and $\e \xi(ds) = \e X_i =: a_i$, and \eqref{palm bias} looks identical to \eqref{sizebias infinite} --- the only difference is that in the setup for \eqref{sizebias infinite} we needed to \emph{assume} that for each $i$, $\e X_i >0$ --- in particular, one cannot size bias the random variable $X$ which is identically zero.
+In the restrictive case $S=\mathbb{N}$, a measure $\zeta \in M$ corresponds naturally to the sequence $(z_1,z_2,\ldots) \in [0,\infty)^{\mathbb{N}}$ with $z_i = \zeta(\{i\})$, the mass assigned by the measure to the location $i$ in the underlying space $S$, hence a random measure $\xi$ corresponds to a stochastic process $\BX=(X_1,X_2,\ldots)$ with values in $[0,\infty)^{\mathbb{N}}$.
+In this restrictive case and under this correspondence, with $s = i$, $\xi_s = \BX^{(i)}$ is the process $\BX$ biased by its $i$th coordinate $X_i$, and $\e \xi(ds) = \e X_i =: a_i$, and \eqref{palm bias} looks identical to \eqref{sizebias infinite} --- the only difference is that in the setup for \eqref{sizebias infinite} we needed to \emph{assume} that for each $i$, $\e X_i >0$ --- in particular, one cannot size bias the random variable $X$ which is identically zero.
 But in the measure context, it would be an unreasonable extra assumption, to require that the intensity measure $\e \xi$ be purely atomic.

-The above has fully described a sense in which Palm measures are a generalization of simple size bias, and the reader may stop here.
-We will proceed further, giving \emph{our} solution to (part of) Exercise 11.1 in \cite{kallenberg75}.
+The above has fully described a sense in which Palm measures are a generalization of simple size bias.
+As an application, we provide a solution, in the same spirit, to (part of) Exercise 11.1 in \cite{kallenberg75}.
 The exercise asks for a proof of the following theorem, in which the emphasis is that $\xi$ is \emph{not} assumed to be \emph{integer-valued}.

 \begin{theorem} Suppose $\xi$ is a random measure on $S$.
 For $s \in S$ write $\delta_s$ for deterministic measure ``unit mass at $s$''.
 Suppose the Palm measures satisfy: for $s \in S$, $\xi_s=\xi + \delta_s$.
 Then $\xi$ is a Poisson process. \end{theorem}